Preston social support groups

 Information and contact details for social support groups in Preston

-Our Compassionate Communities approach is to empower people and communities in Central Lancashire to help themselves and each other, through palliative or end of life care and bereavement.
+Our Compassionate Communities approach aims to empower people and communities in Central Lancashire, to help themselves and each other, through death, dying and loss.

 There is already so much wonderful community support available in Preston, South Ribble and Chorley, often from charities, community groups and councils, tackling huge issues like loneliness and social isolation.
-We want to make sure that there’s also support on hand for people and their families in the last year of their life, or those with a long-term serious illness who aren’t going to get better (palliative care).
+We want to build on existing strengths in communities to help people navigate life’s final stages with care, support and compassion.

 We want people to feel as supported at the end of life, as they do in the rest of their lives

 Community support for someone who is living with serious illness, loss and grief, is so important and can make all the difference.
 People need their neighbours, colleagues, friends and family around them.
-So we want to help connect people, empowering our communities with the knowledge, skills and confidence to know what to say and how to reach out to others who may be going through a difficult time.
-Read on to find out more about the St Catherine’s Compassionate Communities team – from bereavement cafes to free training and more.
+We want to help connect people and empower our communities with the knowledge, skills and confidence to reach out to others who may be going through a difficult time.
+Read on to find out more about our bereavement cafes, free training and more.

 Talking about death doesn’t make it happen any faster.
 In fact, it is never too early to start discussing what you’d like to happen at the end of your life.
-Death and dying is everyone’s business, so we can all do our bit to help and support each other.
-A good start is feeling more comfortable talking about it at our community events.
+Death and dying is everyone’s business, so we can all do our bit to help.
+We can support and encourage people to talk about it, at one of our training and awareness sessions.

 Compassionate Conversations